DenchiSoft/denchisoft.github.io/index.md

 #### Model Licenses
 The Live2D models included in the app belong to __Live2D Inc.__, so please respect the ["Agreement for Free Material"](https://docs.live2d.com/cubism-editor-manual/sample-model/?locale=en_us#License).
 #### VTube Studio License
 You are not allowed to use the free version of VTube Studio for commercial purposes.
-Please buy a license if you plan to use the app commercially (monetized YouTube videos, superchats).
+As an individual, please buy a license if you plan to use the app commercially (monetized YouTube videos, superchats).
 If you are a beta-tester, you are allowed to use the beta-version for commercial purposes.

+We offer different licensing terms for companies looking to utilize VTube Studio (ads, TV, etc.), so please contact us directly.

 ### Contact